w3f/General-Grants-Program/grants/speculative/boscore_polkadot_bridge.md

 ## Project Description
 BOSCore project is an open-source blockchain project that pays close attention to the needs of developers and users, since 2019, BOSCore has achieved development milestones to build a custom implementation of the EOSIO codebase while maintaining compatibility with the main branch of EOSIO.

 Within days of the BOSCore (BOS) public blockchain going live, our developers had deployed the first IBC Inter-Blockchain Communication protocol for EOSIO.
-The IBC protocol enables interoperability for the transfer of tokens between BOSCore and EOS via relay nodes and decentralized light clients (bosibc) Smart Contracts coded in WASM, and uses a system of SPV and Merkle Tree Proof technologies.
+The IBC protocol enables interoperability for the transfer of tokens between BOSCore and EOSIO via relay nodes and decentralized light clients (bosibc) Smart Contracts coded in WASM, and uses a system of SPV and Merkle Tree Proof technologies.

 To further advance our codebase, we developed Batch PBFT, a consensus algorithm achieving block finality speeds of 3-second and bench-marking 50 times faster with an insignificant overhead when compared to the default EOSIO consensus.